lenticulartech/SpaceColony/README.md

 A fun side project combining solutions architecture methodology, space science and multi-modal AI to assess the best destination for extraplanetary infrastructure.
 Treats the Moon, Mars, and orbital habitats as candidate platforms and evaluates them against a structured requirement set drawn from NASA standards, peer-reviewed physiology research, and commercial operator data.

-The research, analysis, scoring,and assesment is complete. currently working on the documentation.
-Most of the PDFs are AI drafts.
-They should be readable, but I do need to rewrite them.
+The research, analysis, scoring,and assesment is complete, & I am currently working on the documentation.
+Most of the PDFs are AI drafts by Claude but should be understandable.
+I will be rewriting them myself.

 All of the data, equations, and results are in the Excel files.
-I'll be cleaning it up soon

 **License: Apache 2.0**